 I know this may seem weird for a person who was not even born when these movies came out but I love classic films.
 There are some performances that even if the film is dated are measured above the rest.
 One such movie is called “Guess Who Is Coming To Dinner?”
 Is it old, yes.
 Dated, just a little.
-Still an important film; absolutely.
+Still an important film: absolutely.
+I DO NOT OWN THE PICTURE.

 Taking place in 1967, also when the film was released, a young woman Joanna (Katharine Houghton) brings home her fiance to meet her parents Christina and Matt Drayton (Katharine Hepburn and Spencer Tracy.)
 Seems pretty simple right, not so back in then.
 Joanna’s fiance Dr. John Wayde Prentice is African American (Sidney Poitier.)
 Now despite the fact they have taught their daughter the importance of equal rights, Christina and Matt are shocked their daughter would choose to marry a black man; not to mention John’s decision to not marry Joanna if her parents disapprove of their marriage.
 Just when things could not get more complicated John’s parents join the dinner each with mixed reactions of the impending marriage.
 There was a sort of remake in 2005 with Guess Who staring Ashton Kutcher and Bernie Mac but there can only be one great movie about such a sensitive topic.